José Rizal University: Students Organizations

 One of the largest college organization in the Philippines, the JRU-JPIA is composed of different students who are taking BSA and BSBA-Accounting.
 It is an honor society devoted to the promotion of accounting through different programs.
 Furthermore, it aims to develop accounting students mentally, emotionally and socially as preparation for their journey to become Certified Public Accountant (CPA) in the future.

 Athletics

 José Rizal University is a member of the National Collegiate Athletic Association of the Philippines.
 It joined the National Collegiate Athletic Association in 1927.
 The college varsity teams are called the Jose Rizal University Heavy Bombers.
 The Bombers emblem features a man riding an aerial bomb, with the letters "JRU" ("JRC" when the school was still named José Rizal College) on his face.
 The school got the name "bombers" because of the rumored underground bombs on the campus area from the country's Japanese period.

 "Heavy Bombers" is the title of the men's varsity teams, "Light Bombers" is for the High School teams, and "Lady Bombers" for the women's teams.

-Jerimiah Jack Arcamo, captain of the Lady Bombers, is set to return from injury in 2022.
+University Hymn

+Himno José Rizal, or Jose Rizal Hymn, is the university's hymn.
+The Filipino lyrics was written by Daniel A. Cabaña, a high school student who won the university's hymn writing contest in 1978.
+It was adopted as the official alma mater song the following year.
+The melody was set by Restituto Umali, from the U.P.
+Conservatory of Music (now U.P.
+College of Music).
+Both Cabaña and Umali obtained their bachelor's degree in commerce from José Rizal College, which was JRU's previous name.